Radamel Falcao: Youth level and early international career

 Falcao participated with the Colombia national under-17 team at the 2001 South American U-17 Championship, where he played four matches and scored one goal against Bolivia.
 He was also called up to the U-17 team for the 2003 FIFA U-17 World Championship, but sustained an injury before the tournament and had to drop out.

-Falcao's first call-up to the under-20 team was for the friendly tournament, Copa Simón Bolívar, in 2003.
+In 2003, Falcao received his first call-up to the under-20 team for a friendly match against Venezuela at Copa Simón Bolívar.
 He played in the 2004 Toulon Tournament, scoring his only goal at the tournament against Turkey.
-In the 2005 South American U-20 Championship, where he was champion with his team, he played five matches and scored once, on 23 January in the 1–1 draw against Argentina.
+In the 2005 South American U-20 Championship, where he was champion with his team, he played five matches and scored once on 23 January in the 1–1 draw against Argentina.
 In the 2005 FIFA World Youth Championship, Falcao played three matches and scored twice, against Canada and Syria.

-On 7 February 2007, Falcao made his senior team debut against Uruguay, and scored his first goal on 3 June against Montenegro in the Kirin Cup.
-Falcao played his first competitive match on 13 October against Brazil.
-The match finished in a 0–0 draw.
+On 7 February 2007, Falcao debuted for the Colombian senior squad in a friendly match against Uruguay.
+He scored his first goal on 3 June against Montenegro at the Kirin Cup.
+The same year on 13 October, Falcao played his first goalless competitive match in a goalless 2010 World Cup qualification draw against Brazil.

-Falcao wasn't able to participate in the 2010 World Cup qualification matches against Chile, Paraguay and Brazil due to an injury he suffered with River Plate.
-He returned to action and scored the only goal of the game in a friendly against Nigeria on 19 November 2008.
-On 10 June 2009, he scored the only goal of the 2010 World Cup qualifying match to give Colombia the victory against Peru at Estadio Atanasio Girardot.
+Falcao did not participate in the 2010 FIFA World Cup qualification matches against Chile and Paraguay due to an injury he suffered while playing for River Plate.
+He returned to action and scored the only goal of the game in a friendly match against Nigeria on 19 November 2008.
+On 10 June 2009, Falcao scored the only goal of the same tournament match in a victory against Peru at Estadio Atanasio Girardot.
 In total, Falcao played 10 games and scored once during the qualifying campaign.